mossmatters/HybPiper/README.md

 ##Base directory
 (Specified by ``--prefix`` or generated from the read file names)

-1. The master bait file is copied here
+1. The master target file is copied here

 2. A BLAST or BWA database is generated